The Grothendieck--Serre conjecture over valuation rings: Passage to the Henselian rank one case: patching by a product formula

-First, we recall a criterion for anisotropicity \cite{SGA3IIInew}*{XXVI, 6.14}, which is practically useful. \blem A reductive group scheme $G$ over a semilocal connected scheme $S$ is anisotropic if and only if $G$ has no proper parabolic subgroup and $\rad(G)$ contains no copy of $\bG_{m}$. \elem Precisely, to determine whether $G$ is anisotropic, we consider the functor
+First, we recall a criterion for anisotropicity \cite{SGA3IIInew}*{XXVI, 6.14}, which is practically useful. \blem A reductive group scheme $G$ over a semilocal \emph{connected} scheme $S$ is anisotropic if and only if $G$ has no proper parabolic subgroup and $\rad(G)$ contains no copy of $\bG_{m,S}$. \elem Precisely, to determine whether $G$ is anisotropic, we consider the functor parametrizing parabolic subgroups

-which is representable by a smooth projective $S$-scheme (see \cite{SGA3IIInew}*{XXVI, 3.5}).
-Note that $G$ is also an element in $\Par(G)(S)$; we denoted this non-proper parabolic subgroup by $\ast\in \Par(G)(S)$.
-To characterize the splitting behaviour of tori, recall the anti-equivalence of categories in \cite{SGA3II}*{X, 1.2}
+which is representable by a smooth projective $S$-scheme (see \cite{SGA3IIInew}*{XXVI, 3.5})\footnote{For the formation of $\Par(G)$, the base scheme $S$ does not have to be connected.}.
+Note that $G$ is also an element in $\Par(G)(S)$; we denote this non-proper parabolic subgroup by $\ast\in \Par(G)(S)$.

-where $\ov{s}$ is a fixed geometric point of $S$ that is used as the base point when forming the \'etale fundamental group $\etp(S)$.
-Therefore, a split subtorus of $T$ corresponds to a quotient lattice of $M(T)$ with trivial $\etp(S)$-action.
-By \Cref{isotrivial}, when $S$ is a valuation ring, the left-hand side is the category of all $S$-tori.